tarakanbg/vatsim_online/README.md

 ### v.
 0.4 - 27 August 2012

+* GCMapper integration: this library now plays nicely with [gcmapper](https://rubygems.org/gems/gcmapper).
+A new attribute is provided for the pilot stations: `.gcmap` which returns a great circle map image url, depicting the GC route of the aircraft, its origin and destination, its current position on the route, together with its current altitude and groundspeed.
+Look at the example in the README section above.
 * New station attributes: planned_altitude, transponder, heading, qnh_in, qnh_mb,
 flight_type, cid, latitude_humanized, longitude_humanized